Careers360 Logo

 Apis cerena is an Indian domestic honeybee.

 Apis melifera is the most common honeybee which is domesticated.
-It is also known as Italian bee.
+It is also known as the Italian bee.

 Question:8